 I finally decided to go to North Korea first instead of South Korea.
 I thought I could go to the south anytime since there are no any issues about independently travel to the country.

 At the time I lived in Japan.
 Far away from my family in Indonesia.
 My parents must be overwhelmed if in the future they hear me want to go to North Korea.
 So, it was the perfect time.

 I browsed and thought a lot before buying ticket.
 My concern was not only about security, but also finance since it must go with travel agency.

 To visit North Korea, you have to go on tour which I know most of the travel agencies base in Beijing, China.
-Though I heard there was company managing this trip from Russia as well.
-At the time I went with Koryo Tours, an experienced company organizing trip to DPRK.
-The person in charged was very nice to answer my non-stop emails about the trip before I confidently sent my application.
+Though I heard there was company managing this trip from Russia.
+Then recently, you can arrange the trip from Indonesia as well.

 Besides leaving as a group with random people, you may take private tour by yourself or with your own buddies.
 Its price is definitely different, you can choose which place you wanna go though.

 One more thing!
 Except tons of photos, there will be not any evidence on your passport telling you have been in DPRK.
-They didn’t stamp our passport and revoked our tourist card.
-My suggestion is… take as many as picture you want!
+The officer didn’t stamp your passport and revoked your tourist card once you left.
+So, no need worries about your travel plans to other countries.